-In the financial year 2012/13, 2998 kidney only transplants were performed in the UK.
-The risk adjusted 5 year graft and patient survival following a deceased donor transplant are 85% and 88% respectively, and 91% and 96% for living donor transplants (NHS Blood and Transplant (NHSBT) Activity Report 2012/13).
+In the financial year 2013/14, 3054 kidney only transplants were performed in the UK.
+The risk adjusted 5 year graft and patient survival following a deceased donor transplant are 85% and 89% respectively, and 91% and 95% for living donor transplants (NHS Blood and Transplant (NHSBT) Activity Report 2013/14).

-Antibody-mediated rejection (AMR) typically occurs early after transplantation in approximately 5%-7% of recipients.
-Literature reports suggest that 12%-37% of kidney transplant recipients with acute AMR do not respond to treatment and eventually lose their grafts.
-These are the patients who potentially are the most likely candidates for Bortezomib.
+Antibody-mediated rejection (AMR) typically occurs early after transplantation in approximately 5% to 7% of recipients.
+Literature reports suggest that 12% to 37% of kidney transplant recipients with acute AMR do not respond to treatment and eventually lose their grafts.
+Some of these patients are those who have been considered-potential candidates for Bortezomib.